Your AI Executive Assistant Should Do More Than Schedule Meetings

 Can an AI executive assistant actually access tools like HubSpot and Stripe?
 It depends entirely on the product.
 Calendar-focused tools (Reclaim, Clockwise) access only your calendar and email.
 General chat assistants (ChatGPT, Claude) can search the web but can't log into your tools.
 AI coworkers with integration access connect to thousands of tools via OAuth and can read and write live data in your CRM, ad accounts, and payment processor.

 Is it safe to connect an AI to business-critical tools?
 With the right architecture, yes.
 Viktor connects via OAuth and never sees your passwords or API keys.
-Review-first is on by default -- every action is shown to you before it executes.
+Review-first is on by default -- every action appears as a proposal you confirm or dismiss.
 No email gets sent, no deal gets updated, and no ad gets paused without your explicit approval.
 You decide when to relax review for specific workflows after seeing consistent accuracy.

 How is an AI coworker different from an AI assistant?
 An AI assistant responds to questions and generates text.
 An AI coworker logs into your actual tools, pulls live data, takes real actions with your approval, and delivers finished work -- formatted PDFs, CRM updates, ad management, meeting briefs.
 The difference is between telling you how to check your pipeline and actually checking it for you.

 What tasks should an AI executive assistant handle first?
-Start with cross-tool coordination that eats the most time: investor updates (pulling from Stripe + HubSpot + ad platforms), pipeline reviews (surfacing stuck deals), ad budget monitoring (flagging underperformers), and meeting prep (assembling deal context from CRM and email).
+Start with cross-tool coordination that eats the most time.
+Investor updates that pull from Stripe, HubSpot, and your ad platforms.
+Pipeline reviews that surface stuck deals before a sync.
+Ad budget monitoring that flags underperformers before the weekend burns your spend.
+Meeting prep that assembles deal context from CRM and email in 30 seconds.
 These tasks require accessing multiple systems and synthesizing data -- exactly where AI with real tool access outperforms calendar-only tools.

 Viktor is an AI coworker that lives in Slack, connects to 3,000+ integrations, and does the coordination work your team shouldn't be doing manually.
 Add Viktor to your workspace -- free to start →